 - installation quality,

-- footprint move (on Earth surface),
+- footprint move (on Earth surface) an

 - empiric validation of the footprint form

 Side products to be developed include:

 - local signal level estimations,